 Allsop says ka isue is from the Efik language of the Efik people of west coast Africa who were “important middlemen in the slave trade.”
 Among them, the grio was granted poetic licence to criticise, mock or praise the ruling class particularly when a new chief was to be chosen.

 “It (ka isue) was a phrase used to back up the linguister, the person who had authority to back a son (over the sons of other mothers in a polygamous community) and make fun and jokes about the other rivals,” he said.
 “Other people were not allowed to do this so they enjoyed the pikong and urged ‘ka isue, go on go forward’.”

-Accross the sea to the Caribbean, the tradition was transferred to situation where the captives were making a joke at the masters at times of carnival, at Christmastime or even on the street away from the plantations, said Allsop.
+Across the sea to the Caribbean, the tradition was transferred to situations where the captives were making a joke at the masters at times of carnival, at Christmastime or even on the street away from the plantations, said Allsop.

 In the transfer, the word was spelt kaiso.
 “It’s amazing how well this has been preserved,” he remarked.
 Similar expressions under different names also existed in North and South America, he said.